coderefinery/ase-workshop-2019/ase-talk.md

   web pages etc.
 - How to do code review.

 ---
 ## "...packages has grown rather organically..."

 ???
-- This is cut from Paul's email sent to Coderefinery.
+- This is cut from Paul's email sent to CodeRefinery.
-- My interpretation is that your codebase size, complexity is starting to be felt ( somewhere on the previous red-line, but you want to be on the blue)
+- My interpretation is that the size, complexity of the ASE code base is starting to be felt ( somewhere on the previous red-line, but you want to be on the blue)
 -  At some point some of you will work with the "old stuff" - your legacy code - or parts of your common code base which hard to work with (fix,enhance and so on).
+--

+* You are using a version control system like git.
+* You have some experience with at least one aspect of CLEAN code.
+* You have developed a sense of how to test and develop code incrementally (TDD)

+--

+## This is necessary experience to be able to work with Legacy Code.

+???
+- We (all of us) need to work with/ clean up Legacy Code
 - Having experience with CLEAN code and knowing how to change "things" incrementally with TDD will be valuable assets.
-Because you will need to go forward with the changes you need to apply, but will be able to vary the size of the increment.
+Because you will need to go forward with the changes you need to apply, but you will be able to vary the size of the increment.

 ---
 # Other feedback cycles you should establish:

+???
+- Feedback cycle = opportunity for learning
 --
 * Pair programming
 * Code-review